brimdata/zed/docs/formats/zng.md

-End-of-stream markers are also useful in the context of sending ZNG over Kafka, as a receiver can easily resynchronize with a live Kafka topic by discarding incomplete messages until a message is found that is terminated by an end-of-stream marker (presuming the sender implementation aligns the ZNG messages on Kafka message boundaries).
+End-of-stream markers are also useful in the context of sending ZNG over Kafka, as a receiver can easily resynchronize with a live Kafka topic by discarding incomplete frames until a frame is found that is terminated by an end-of-stream marker (presuming the sender implementation aligns the ZNG frames on Kafka message boundaries).

 A end-of-stream marker is encoded as follows:
 ```